 - The Nominee has demonstrated their quest for innovative solutions as they strive to balance their organizations social mission with the issue of organizational sustainability.

-- Nominees, as an organizations, must be a going concern with a minimum of two (2) years of operation as of August 31, 2019.
+- Nominees, as an organization, must be a going concern with a minimum of two (2) years of operation as of August 31, of this calendar year.

-- Nominees, as individuals, must be social entrepreneurship practitioners with a minimum history of two (2) years as of August 321.
-2019.
+- Nominees, as an individual, must be social entrepreneurship practitioners with a minimum history of two (2) years as of August 31, of this calendar year.